 I offer a non-judgemental, kind and safe environment, where you can talk about what’s troubling you, and together we can work to gain clarity and insight into your problems.

-Although I work integratively, I tailor my approach to each client.
-No two clients are the same, no two issues are exactly the same and I strongly believe that you are the expert on you.
-My role is to support you in exploring your issues, spotting patterns that could be holding you back and ultimately working with you in creating a more fulfilling and authentic life.
+I tailor my approach to each client.
+Every client is an individual, and how you feel about your challenges are unique to you.
+I strongly believe that you are the expert on you.
+But my role is to support you in exploring your issues, spotting patterns that could be sabotaging your success and ultimately work with you to create a more fulfilling and authentic life.
 Where your needs are on par with everyone else’s.

 Training, qualifications & experience

-I have a professional diploma in integrative counselling, and a BSc Hons in Psychology and Women’s Studies.
-Currently I work for the NHS in Hertfordshire, offering short term, solution focused sessions to patients.
-A role I've enjoyed for two and a half years.
+I have a professional level 4 diploma in integrative counselling, and a BSc Hons in Psychology and Women’s Studies from Kingston University.
+Currently, I work for the NHS in Hertfordshire, offering short term, solution focused sessions to patients.
+A role I've enjoyed for three years.

-My previous experience includes working as a counsellor for Mind in Mid Herts and an emotional support volunteer at Marie Curie.
+My previous experience includes working as a counsellor for Mind in Mid Herts and an emotional support volunteer for Marie Curie Hospice in Hampstead.

-I am a registered member of the BACP, which means I adhere to a strict code of ethics and standards.
-I only work with adults over the age of 18.
+I am a registered member of the BACP, which means I adhere to a strict code of ethics and standards, and receive regular supervision for my work.

 Accredited register membership